-My students love digging into short research projects.
-This year, they’ll collaborate with four others to make a booklet with information about the Great Lakes states.
-Here’s an example for Lake Michigan.
-For safe and easy data collection, this clickable page takes kids directly to the correct pages of the GLIN (Great Lakes Information Network) site.
+“Our students love digging into short research projects,” Ms. Sneed continued.
+“This year, they’ll collaborate with four others to make a booklet with information about the Great Lakes states.
+I anticipate that this will take about four days.”

 Geology of the Great Lakes

-Glaciers carved out the Great Lakes Basin.
-Watch this video (3:43) for an overview.
-To understand what lies beneath our feet, my students will first study geological eras, then use the maps below to see how the glaciers revealed layers created millions of years ago.
-After that, they’ll learn about two ways scientists study the past: core sampling and fossils.
+“Glaciers carved out the Great Lakes Basin.
+We’ll watch a video (3:43) for an overview.
+To understand what lies beneath our feet, the students will first study geological eras, then use maps to see how the glaciers revealed layers created millions of years ago.
+After that, they’ll learn about two ways scientists study the past: core sampling and fossils.”

 Hydrology of the Great Lakes

-The Great Lakes are huge, but water in them doesn’t move like an ocean.
+“The Great Lakes are huge, but water in them doesn’t move like an ocean.
 They experience no tides.
 Like other lakes, stratification occurs in winter and summer, and the water turns over in spring and fall.
 Water flows from Lake Superior in the northwest to Lake Michigan and Lake Huron, through Lake St. Clair to Lake Erie, over the Niagara Falls to Lake Ontario, and down the St. Lawrence River into the Atlantic Ocean.